-Addressing a history of trauma is also critical for the treatment of eating disorders.
-Unfortunately, we live in a world where trauma is common and many individuals with eating disorders have witnessed trauma or been subjected to it.
-Again, the biological relationship of trauma and eating disorders is complex and often not well understood.
+A history of trauma is also common among those with eating disorders.
+Again, the biological relationship between trauma and eating disorders is complex and often not well understood.
 However, many report that their eating disorder started or worsened after a traumatic episode.
-We also know that those with this dual diagnosis often don’t feel fully well until the eating disorder and the effects of the trauma have been addressed and treated.
-Our current understanding is that the eating disorder should be addressed prior to the trauma because trauma treatment may worsen eating disorder behaviors.
-However, there is no one-size-fits-all solution and treatment programs at The Emily Program directly address individuals who may be suffering from both trauma, related symptoms, and an eating disorder.
+We also know that individuals with this dual diagnosis often don’t feel fully well until the eating disorder and the effects of the trauma have been addressed and treated.
+For some individuals, treating the eating disorder prior to the trauma is recommended due to the possibility that trauma treatment may worsen eating disorder behaviors.
+However, there is no one-size-fits-all solution.
+The Emily Program’s treatment programs personalize treatment for individuals who may be suffering from both trauma, related symptoms, and an eating disorder.

 If you or a patient are coping with an eating disorder with or without a co-occurring condition, please reach out to The Emily Program at 1-888-364-5977 or complete our online form.